 Are there classes on NATIONAL Holidays?

-The First Tee of West Virginia observes the following Federal Holidays: New Year’s Day, Good Friday, Memorial Day, Independence Day, Labor Day , Thanksgiving Day and Christmas Day.
-The WVGA / TFTWV offices will be closed and there will be NO classes offered during holiday closures.
+First Tee - West Virginia observes the following Federal Holidays: New Year's Day, Good Friday, Memorial Day, Independence Day, Labor Day, Thanksgiving Day and Christmas Day.
+The WVGA /FTWV offices will be closed and there will be NO classes offered during holiday closures.
 Coaches will give reminders, however we have noted all re-scheduled classes due to Holidays on the initial website listings.

 Is there class during Inclement Weather?

 In the event of inclement weather, some locations may decide to cancel class.
-In the event class is cancelled, you will receive an email or a text message at least 2 hours prior to the start of class.
-The First Tee of West Virginia guarantees at least 5 of the 6 Little General Junior classes and 9 of the 12 PLAYer / Par / Birdie classes be completed, however we will do our best to make up all class periods missed based on facility availability.
+If class is cancelled, you will receive an email or a text message at least 2 hours prior to the start of class.
+We will do our best to make up all class periods missed based on facility availability.
 Coaches will inform participants and parents directly with plans for make-up classes.

 What if my child needs to miss a class?

 Two of our Nine Core Values are RESPONSIBILITY and PERSEVERANCE.
 We believe children learn best by example, and showing up for class is an easy way to practice being responsible and honoring one's commitments.
 We certainly understand that things do come up and people do take ill, schedule family vacations, etc. so we understand missing a class occasionally.
 When students know they are to miss a class, we ask that the student and parents both notify the lead coach in advance.
 Individual make-up classes will not be scheduled.